DirectMultiStep: Direct Route Generation for Multistep Retrosynthesis: Methodology Overview

-This subsection defines key terms related to our multi-step retrosynthetic methodology.
-The "target compound" (green in Fig.~\ref{fig:figure1}) represents the final product of the multi-step synthesis tree.
-Starting materials (SM, orange in Fig.~\ref{fig:figure1}) are compounds for which no further precursors need to be identified, i.e., they are the leaves of the synthesis tree.
-The "number of steps" denotes the largest number of reactions from SM to the target compound (tree height).
-In our approach, routes are represented as recursive dictionaries (Fig.~\ref{fig:figure1a}) containing the SMILES representation of the molecule and a list of other dictionaries, containing either starting materials or trees leading to precursors of the current node.
-Removing space and newline characters creates a string representation predicted by our transformer model.
-We train the DirectMultiStep (DMS) transformer, which takes the target compound, (optionally) starting material, and number of steps as input, and predicts the multi-step route represented as a string.
+Routes are represented as recursive dictionaries (Fig.~\ref{fig:method_overview_code}) containing the SMILES representation of the molecule and a list of other dictionaries, containing either starting materials or trees leading to precursors of the current node.
+Removing space and newline characters creates a string representation.
+Our models predict that string by taking SMILES of the target compound, (optionally) starting material, and (optionally) number of steps as input.